vgmtool/vgmtool/README.md

 by Maxim, Apollolux, ValleyBell

-Only the GUI is up, and phoenix and nall aren't included.
-This will be remedied shortly.
+Only the GUI is up; the actual processing code will be available next.

 # Compilation